Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 However, the size varies for all industries, you can download the full table here.

-So, while your business that has a couple hundred employees and boasts $3 million in sales each year might not feel small, the government still says you are.
+So, while your business with a couple of hundred employees and boasts $3 million in sales each year might not feel small, the government still says you are.

 Most entrepreneurs are familiar with the SBA in the way they offer access to capital, which is what we will focus on in this article.
 However, they also assist with: